 Note that if the deceased passed away less than two years ago, a notice to creditors may be required.
 This notice is published in a newspaper of general circulation located in the county where the petition is filed.
 Once the notice is published, it gives creditors only three months to make a claim.

 Benefit from these Shortcuts and More with the Help of Our Probate Attorneys

 Our team of probate experts has seen it all.
 We have handled estates of all shapes and sizes throughout Florida, including many estates that are ideal candidates for the summary administration process.
 Not only do we know when the summary administration process works best, but we can also find various other ways to make the probate process as quick, simple, and cost-effective as possible.
-To learn more about how our probate team can help you, call 800-604-1871 or email Probate@JFRealEstateLaw.com.
+To learn more about how our probate team can help you, Please call us at (800) 604-1871 or email us at Probate@JFRealEstateLaw.com.